"Q: What do you get when you cross a snowman with a vampire ? A: Frostbite."

 Is Dome C the coldest place on Earth ?

 Almost.
-The temperature goes down to -84°C in winter, which is colder than at the south pole due to the higher altitude of Dome C. But the Russian station of Vostok has experienced colds of -90°C and we suspect that Dome A, the highest part of the Antarctic Plateau, is even colder.
+The temperature goes down to -84°C in winter, which is colder than at the south pole due to the higher altitude of Dome C. But the Russian station of Vostok has experienced colds of -90°C and Dome A, the highest part of the Antarctic Plateau, is even colder.
 How much colder ?
-The chinese reached it in early 2005 and nobody has wintered over yet.
-They set up an automatic weather station, so we'll soon know.
+The chinese reached it in early 2005 and nobody has wintered over yet but there's an automated weather station.
+But wait !
+Satellite measurements have shown that a place near Dome A, called Ridge A is actually even colder, down to -94⁰C !
+There's even a telescope operating there since 2012...

 Who were the first people at Dome C ?